seunsekoni/alx-pre_course/0x01-git/README.md

-Added a new readme in a folder
+Added a new readme in a folder.
+Updated readme